 - 1) Knock on the door. - 2) Introduce yourself to the resident. - 3) Perform hand hygiene. - a.
 Cover all surfaces of hands with hand sanitizer. - b.
-Rub hands together until hands are completely dry. - 4) Explain the procedure to the resident. - 5) Gather linen. - 6) Transport linen away from the body. - 7) Place clean linen on a clean surface (bedside stand, chair, or over-bed table). - 8) Provide privacy for resident pull curtain. - 9) Direct the RN Test Observer to stand on the opposite side of the bed or raise the side rail opposite the working side of the bed. - 10) Raise the bed height. - 11) The resident is to remain covered with a sheet or blanket at all times. - 12) Assist resident to roll onto the side toward RN Test Observer or side rail. - 13) Roll or fan fold linen, dirty side inside, to the center of the bed. - 14) Place the clean bottom sheet along the center of the bed, roll or fan fold the linen against the resident's back, and unfold the remaining half. - 15) Secure two fitted corners. - 16) Direct the RN Test Observer to the opposite side of the bed, or raise the side rail opposite the working side of the bed. - 17) Assist the resident in rolling over the bottom linen, preventing trauma and avoidable pain to the resident. - 18) Remove dirty linen without shaking. - 19) Avoid placing dirty linen on the over-bed table, chair, or floor. - 20) Avoid touching linen to uniform. - 21) Dispose of dirty linen in the designated laundry hamper. - 22) Pull through and smooth out the clean bottom linen. - 23) Secure the other two fitted corners. - 24) Make sure the resident's body never touches the bare mattress.

-- 25) Place clean top linen over the covered resident.
-Remove dirty linen while keeping resident unexposed at all times. - 26) Tuck in top linen at the foot of the bed. - 27) Make mitered corners at the foot of the bed. - 28) Apply a clean pillow case with zippers and/or tags to the inside, gently lifting the resident's head to replace the pillow. - 29) Lower bed. - 30) Lower side rails, if they were used. - 31) Place the call light or signal calling device within easy reach of the resident. - 32) Maintain respectful, courteous interpersonal interactions at all times. - 33) Perform hand hygiene. - a.
+Rub your hands together until they are completely dry. - 4) Explain the procedure to the resident. - 5) Gather linen. - 6) Transport linen away from the body. - 7) Place clean linen on a clean surface (bedside stand, chair, or overbed table). - 8) Provide privacy for the resident pull the curtain. - 9) Direct the RN Test Observer to stand on the opposite side of the bed or raise the side rail opposite the working side of the bed. - 10) Raise the bed height. - 11) The resident must always remain covered with a sheet or blanket. - 12) Assist the resident to roll onto the side toward the RN Test Observer or the side rail. - 13) Roll or fan-fold the linen, with the dirty side inside, to the center of the bed. - 14) Place the clean bottom sheet along the center of the bed.
+Roll or fan-fold the linen against the resident's back, and then unfold the remaining half. - 15) Secure two fitted corners. - 16) Direct the RN Test Observer to the opposite side of the bed or raise the side rail opposite the working side of the bed. - 17) Assist the resident in rolling over the bottom linen to prevent trauma and avoidable pain to the resident. - 18) Remove dirty linen without shaking. - 19) Avoid placing dirty linen on the overbed table, chair, or floor. - 20) Avoid touching the linen to the uniform. - 21) Place dirty linen in a designated laundry hamper. - 22) Pull through and smooth out the clean bottom linen. - 23) Secure the other two fitted corners. - 24) Make sure the resident's body never touches the bare mattress. - 25) Place clean top linen over the covered resident.
+Remove dirty linen while keeping the resident unexposed at all times. - 26) Tuck in the top linen at the foot of the bed. - 27) Make mitered corners at the foot of the bed. - 28) Apply a clean pillow case with zippers and/or tags to the inside, gently lifting the resident's head to replace the pillow. - 29) Lower bed. - 30) Lower side rails, if they were used. - 31) Perform hand hygiene. - a.
 Cover all surfaces of hands with hand sanitizer. - b.
-Rub hands together until hands are completely dry.
+Rub your hands together until they are completely dry. - 32) Place the call light or signal calling device within easy reach of the resident. - 33) Maintain respectful, courteous interpersonal interactions at all times.